 Older adults invited to Aging Mastery Program

-The educational class teaches older adults what to expect after age 65, and how to make small changes that can have lasting effects on a person’s health and economic security.
+The program is an educational class about what to expect after age 65 and how to make small changes that can have lasting effects on a person’s health and economic security.

-The goal of the class, created by the National Council on Aging and financial supporters including Anthem Blue Cross Blue Shield Foundation, is to empower older adults with the knowledge to make important decisions that will allow them to age well.
+The goal of the class, created by the National Council on Aging (NCOA) and sponsored by the Anthem Blue Cross and Blue Shield Foundation, is to empower older adults with the knowledge to make important decisions that will allow them to age well.

-Topics to be covered include navigating longer lives, physical activity, sleep, healthy eating and hydration, financial fitness, medication management, advanced planning, healthy relationships, fall prevention, and community engagement.
+Topics of the 10 sessions include navigating longer lives, physical activity, sleep, healthy eating and hydration, financial fitness, medication management, advanced planning, healthy relationships, falls prevention and community engagement.

-The class will meet once a week and include a personal playbook that participants use to create an Aging Mastery plan.
+The class will meet once a week for 10 weeks and includes a personal playbook that participants use to create an Aging Mastery plan.